-One video trend has pet parents and vets doing a double-take: dog splooting.
-This odd pup position may look quite cute, but it’s not always as innocent as it may seem.
+One video trend has pet parents and vets alike doing a double-take: dog splooting.
+This odd lying position may look quite cute, but it’s not always as innocent as it may seem.
 In many cases, splooting itself isn’t a cause for concern, but you may want to contact your veterinarian if you notice your dog in this position while experiencing some other issues.

 So what are we talking about exactly?
 Here’s everything you need to know about dog splooting and when it may indicate a problem.

-This one is for all the yogis out there: dog splooting looks an awful lot like Sphinx pose!
+This one is for all the yogis out there: Dog splooting looks an awful lot like Sphinx pose!
 When a dog is in this position, they’re lying on their stomach with their back legs straight out behind them instead of tucked under their body.

 A sploot might look like a few different things.
 These are the most common poses you’ll see, according to Gilbertsville Veterinary Hospital.

-- The full sploot: when a pup lies belly-down with both hind legs stretched out behind them, as described above.
+- The full sploot: When a pup lies belly-down with both hind legs stretched out behind them, as described above.

-- The half sploot: when a dog assumes the sploot position with one back leg stretched out and the other tucked under their body like normal.
+- The half sploot: When a dog assumes the sploot position with one back leg stretched out and the other tucked under their body like normal.

-- The side sploot: when a pup lies on their stomach with one or both legs pointing to one side instead of straight behind them
+- The side sploot: When a pup lies on their stomach with one or both legs pointing to one side instead of straight behind them

 Though dogs have been splooting for ages, this particular term has gained much traction online in the last year.
 The National Canine Research Association of America (NCRAOA) notes that this position may also be called:

-- Frogging, frog legs, or frog dogging,
+- Frogging, frog legs, or frog dogging

 Though splooting is often not a problem, it might be worth a closer look if you notice your dog suddenly picking up this behavior.
 Puppies will frequently look to the older dogs around them when learning new behaviors, but an older dog who starts splooting might be doing this out of discomfort.